Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM

 \begin{itemize} \item[(V4)] While calculating the Viterbi matrix elements in the memory-efficient way outlined in (V1), we can \emph{simultaneously} keep track of the previous state from which the Viterbi matrix element at every current state and sequence position was derived.
 This is possible because of observation (V2) above.

-\item[(V5)] In every iteration $q$ of the training procedure, we only need to know the values of $T^q_{i,j}(X, \Pi)$ and $E^q_i(y, X, \Pi)$, i.e.\ how \emph{often} each transition and emission was used in each Viterbi state path $\Pi$ for every training sequence $X$, but not \emph{where} in the Viterbi matrix each transition and emission was used. \end{itemize}
+\item[(V5)] In every iteration $q$ of the training procedure, we only need to know the values of $T^q_{i,j}(X, \Pi^*(X))$ and $E^q_i(y, X, \Pi^*(X))$, i.e.\ how \emph{often} each transition and emission was used in each Viterbi state path $\Pi^*(X)$ for every training sequence $X$, but not \emph{where} in the Viterbi matrix each transition and emission was used. \end{itemize}

-Given all observations~(V1) to (V5), we can now formally write down a new, linear-memory algorithm which calculates $T^q_{i,j}(X, \Pi)$ and $E^q_i(y, X, \Pi)$ in a computationally efficient way with linearizes the memory requirement and which is --- compared to the Hirschberg algorithm --- easy to implement.
-In order to simplify the notation, we describe the following algorithm for one particular training sequence $X$ and omit the superfix for the iteration $q$, as both remain the same throughout the algorithm.
-As before, $T_{i,j}(k, m)$ denotes the number of times the transition from state $i$ to state $j$ is used in a Viterbi state path that finishes at sequence position $k$ in state $m$ and where $E_i(y, k)$ denotes the number of times state $i$ read symbol $y$ in a Viterbi state path that finishes at sequence position $k$ in state $m$.
+Given all observations~(V1) to (V5), we can now formally write down an algorithm which calculates $T^q_{i,j}(X, \Pi^*(X))$ and $E^q_i(y, X, \Pi^*(X))$ in a computationally efficient way which linearizes the memory requirement with respect to the sequence length and which is also easy to implement.
+In order to simplify the notation, we describe the following algorithm for one particular training sequence $X$ and omit the superscript for the iteration $q$, as both remain the same throughout the algorithm.
 In the following,